Reyna Roberts: Career

-Roberts lived between Nashville and Los Angeles from 2018 to 2020, going to songwriting camps to learn the craft and network with other songwriters and artists, and she met her current managers, Ryan McMahan and Larry Pareigis, during this period.
+Roberts lived in Nashville and Los Angeles from 2018 to 2020, going to songwriting camps to learn the craft and network with other songwriters and artists, and she met managers Ryan McMahan and Larry Pareigis during this period.
 She permanently relocated to Nashville in March 2020.

-In June 2020, country-music singer Mickey Guyton posted a video of Roberts performing a cover of Carrie Underwood's song "Drinking Alone."
-Carrie Underwood retweeting the video gave Roberts industry recognition and starting traction in the country-music business.
-In July 2020, Roberts released "Stompin' Grounds," which was co-written and produced by Noah Henson.
+In June 2020, country-music singer Mickey Guyton posted a video of Roberts performing a cover of Carrie Underwood's song "Drinking Alone"; Carrie Underwood retweeting the video gave Roberts industry recognition and starting traction in the country-music business.
+Roberts stated, "I was stunned.
+To see her extend that level of kindness and support was humbling."
+In July 2020, Roberts released "Stompin' Grounds", (co-written and produced by Noah Henson) with Rolling Stone writing it "could go to bat with any song in the Top 20 on country radio right now."

 Roberts joined CMT's Next Women in Country 2021 class along with Ashland Craft, Priscilla Block, Brittney Spencer, Hannah Dasher, MacKenzie Porter, Harper Grae, Tenille Arts, Sacha, and Chapel Hart.
 In March 2021, she was named one of RADIO.COM's "Leading Ladies" of Country Music.

-She toured with Jamey Johnson on his 2021 summer tour, opening for him in seven cities in the Deep South.
+She toured with Jamey Johnson on his 2021 summer tour, opening for him in seven cities.
 In August, she performed in her first festival in Washington State at the Watershed Fest.

-In August 2021, Roberts signed on with Nashville-based publishing company Eclipse Music Group.
+In August 2021, Roberts signed on with Nashville-based publishing company Eclipse Music Group but later decided to part ways with them.
 In October 2021, Roberts was featured in Amazon Music's "Breakthrough Country Live" initiative.
+She released her debut album, Bad Girl Bible, Vol. 1, in 2023 and the NFL Network used her song "See Me Win" as part of their 2023 Spotlight Series.

+In April 2024, Roberts was featured on Beyoncé's eighth studio album Cowboy Carter, both on the second track, a cover of the Beatles' "Blackbiird", and sang background vocals on the 25th track "Tyrant".
+She announced the winners for "Best Duo/Group Video of the Year" onstage at the 2024 CMT Music Awards and auditioned on America's Got Talent season 19.
+Roberts' "Raised Right" won a Hollywood Independent Music Award in the Country (Crossover) category in 2024, as well.

+Roberts performed live with Diane Warren at the Hollywood Music in Media Awards in November 2024.
+Also in November 2024, Roberts was the first country female artist to ever perform at a Rolling Loud music festival.

 Advocacy

-In addition to her music career, Roberts has fundraised for military service members and veterans, as well as Rett Syndrome Awareness, The Wounded Warrior Project, Teen Impact Affiliates, and the Empowerment Project.
+In addition to her music career, Roberts has raised money for military service members and veterans, as well as Rett syndrome awareness, the Wounded Warrior Project, Teen Impact Affiliates, and the Empowerment Project.
 She and her family are in the process of founding an organization to support homeless veterans.